amattock/Agronomix/README.md

 ![Agromonitoring Dashboard Screenshot](./assets/image/screenshot.png)

 ## Features
-- Crop Health Data: The dashboard utilizes the Agromonitoring API to generate polygons and retrieve a list of crop health data for different agricultural areas.
+- Agricultural Area Insights: The dashboard utilizes the Agromonitoring API to create polygons and retrieve data lists showcasing insights about different agricultural regions.
 - Weather Conditions: Users can access real-time weather information to stay informed about the current climate in their farming regions.
 - Location Data: The LocationIQ API is integrated to fetch latitude and longitude information for precise location tracking.